 Antispyware programs scan hard drives and memory of your computer for malicious programs, which without your knowledge gather information on how a computer operates.
 Such programs may be causing various technical failures: "freezes," spontaneous closures of programs and games, Internet connection problems, etc.

-We understand that it is very inconvenient to invent new passwords and remember them, especially if your password is not a pet’s name but a set of uppercase and lowercase letters mixed with numbers.
+It can be inconvenient to invent new passwords and remember them, but a set of uppercase and lowercase letters mixed with numbers.
 However, if you stick to these easy steps, you will protect yourself from a sea of troubles:

-All in-game billing procedures and operations (gold and credits crediting, vehicles upgrading and etc.) take place on the game servers, not on a player’s PC.
-In other words, it’s impossible to make billing or technical changes to a World of Tanks account by-passing the game server.
+Please be aware that all in-game billing procedures and operations (Gold and Credits crediting, vehicle upgrading, etc.) takes place on the game servers, not on a player's PC.
+In other words, it's impossible to make billing or technical changes to a World of Tanks account by bypassing the game server.

-You can change the interface of your garage, the exterior of your vehicles, get millions of in-game gold or credits, but all these changes will be fake and will not affect the real account status.
+You can change the interface of your Garage, the exterior of your vehicles, get millions of in-game Gold or Credits, but all these changes will be fake and will not affect your real account status.

-The fraudulent offers are usually found on specially created websites.
-Their aim is to make you provide your in-game nickname and password.
+Fraudulent offers are usually found on specially created websites.
+Their aim is to get you to provide your login details.
 Some of them might also try to get your email access data.
-Undoubted, further changes to your account are possible to be performed by other people.
+This can leave you wide open to account access by other people.